efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 # ModelAdmin

 [api:ModelAdmin] provides a simple way to utilize the SilverStripe Admin UI with your own data models.
-It can create searchables list and edit views of [api:DataObject] subclasses, and even provides import and export of your data.
+It can create searchables list and edit views of [api:SilverStripe\ORM\DataObject] subclasses, and even provides import and export of your data.

 It uses the framework's knowledge about the model to provide sensible defaults, allowing you to get started in a couple of lines of code, while still providing a solid base for customization.

 <div class="info" markdown="1">
-The interface is mainly powered by the [api:GridField] class ([documentation](../forms/field_types/gridfield)), which can also be used in other areas of your application.
+The interface is mainly powered by the [api:SilverStripe\Forms\GridField\GridField] class ([documentation](../forms/field_types/gridfield)), which can also be used in other areas of your application.
 </div>